dune3d/dune3d-docs/export.rst

 The "Export Paths" action exports all closed paths in current group's active workplane to an SVG document.
-It also includes closed paths in workplanes from other groups, projecting them onto the current group's workplane.
+It also includes closed paths in workplanes from other visible groups, projecting them onto the current group's workplane.

 2D: Projection